Document

 Radiation Therapy

-Sometimes radiation is given after adrenal cancer surgery to kill any cells that might remain.
-It can also help reduce pain and other symptoms of cancer that has spread to other parts of the body, such as the bone.
+Radiation therapy may be given after surgery to destroy any remaining cancer cells and can also relieve symptoms from cancer that has spread to other organs such as bone.

 Chemotherapy